t-o-m-r/Echinocoder/README.md

 ## Testing/examples

+[example.py](example.py) is a simple example showing how one of the encoders could be used.

 [test.py](test.py) excercises some of the encoders.
 If they all work the script should end with a message saying something like

 "----------------------------------------------------------------------